chenxu0602/TSMomentum/README.md

 ATW, SB, CL, PA, PL, GC, ES, NE, AD, CD, S, C, TU

 The continuous futures chain is generated based on liquidity.
-The data is attached in SRF_Continuous.
+The data is attached in *SRF_Continuous*.

+The code is in *srf_signals.py*.

 # Strategy Explanation
 1. Calculate the 1, 3, 6, 12 and 24 months total return for each continuous futures chain.